Gloria Venturini

 Sardinia is a land that boasts a popular culture rich in traditions and events.
 Here, the village of Stintino stands out rising in one of the most beautiful settings on the island; it was founded by 45 families from Asinara who were forced to leave their homes.

 The suggestive seaside procession involves the inhabitants and representatives of the religious confraternity 'Beata Vergine della Difesa' in their typical dress, but also by local authorities and Sardinian folk groups.
-It is also a very evocative moment for visitors who can participate in a traditional folk festival that includes shows, entertainment and the inevitable Sagra del Pesce (Fish Festival) in Piazza dei 45.
+It's also a very evocative moment for visitors who can participate in a traditional folk festival that includes shows, entertainment and the inevitable Sagra del Pesce (Fish Festival) in Piazza dei 45.

 7. Notte della Taranta